-I am an Assistant Professor in the College of Nursing and Health Sciences at the University of Vermont.
-I completed my Bachelor’s, Masters, and PhD programs at the University of Connecticut, where I studied dementia at the end of life.
-During graduate school, I became interested in autism when a family member was diagnosed as an adult.
-This experience opened my eyes to a much larger network of adults and family members of autistic adults, the Neurodiversity movement, and opportunities to enhance support and improve quality of life for autistics.
-Besides research, I enjoy playing piano, hiking and camping, and spending time with my husband and three kids!
+Laura Foran Lewis, PhD, RN (she/her) is an Assistant Professor in the College of Nursing and Health Sciences at the University of Vermont.
+Dr. Lewis completed her Bachelor’s, Masters, and PhD programs at the University of Connecticut, where she studied dementia at the end of life.
+During graduate school, she became interested in autism when a family member was diagnosed as an adult.
+This experience opened her eyes to a much larger network of adults and family members of autistic adults, the Neurodiversity movement, and opportunities to enhance support and improve quality of life for autistics.
+Besides research, Dr. Lewis enjoys spending time with her family, playing piano, and hiking and camping.gor

 Melissa Houser, M.D. is an autistic/ADHD Board-certified family physician, with a clinical focus on supporting autistic or otherwise neurodivergent children, adults, and multi-generational families.
 Dr. Houser recently founded All Brains Belong VT, a nonprofit healthcare organization in Montpelier VT that provides customized, inclusive healthcare, community education, and opportunities for kids and adults using universal design principles.
 Dr. Houser holds a Doctorate of Medicine from the University of Vermont College of Medicine, and completed her residency training in Family Medicine at Middlesex Hospital in Connecticut, where she served as Chief Resident.
 She also completed a Fellowship in Medical Student Education from the Society of Teachers of Family Medicine, as well as several hundreds of hours of training in neurodevelopmental differences including autism, ADHD, dyspraxia, and learning differences.
 In her spare time, Dr. Houser enjoys philosophical chats with her 5 year old, creating YouTube videos for kids, and connecting with others about her monotropic interest in brains.